cobalt-org/cobalt-org.github.io/docs/posts.md

 ## Pagination

-This feature is currently experimental and need to be enabled by installing Cobalt [from source](https://cobalt-org.github.io/docs/install) with the `pagination-unstable` feature.

 ### Activation

 In the page that will be used as the index, turn on the pagination feature in the